vlabella/GLE/README.md

 GLE will search the path pointed to by environment variable `GLE_USRLIB` for include files.
 Set it to a location where you store your include files.
 GLE also searches for include files in the current script directory, GLE_BIN_DIR, and GLE_TOP/gleinc by default.
 GLE_USRLIB will be searched after these locations.

-GLE automatically searches and finds `GLE_TOP` when run but setting it as an environment variable can be helpful.
+GLE automatically searches and finds `GLE_TOP` when it starts but setting it as an environment variable can be helpful.

 ### Options that control the build